 Feeding Your 4- to 7-Month-Old

-This is the age when most babies are introduced to solid foods.
-The American Academy of Pediatrics (AAP) currently recommends gradually introducing solid foods when a baby is about 6 months old, depending on your baby's readiness and nutritional needs.
+Most babies this age are introduced to solid foods.
+Experts recommend gradually introducing solid foods when a baby is about 6 months old, depending on the baby's readiness and nutritional needs.

 Be sure to check with your doctor before starting any solid foods.